Ecuador & the GalápagosBiodiversity Hotspot

 • 3 days

 Travel northwest to Mindo, a welcoming town nestled in the Andean cloud forest.
 Hike to stunning waterfalls and hone your wildlife observation skills by identifying some of Ecuador’s 1,500 bird species.
 Practice wildlife photography in the Bosque Protector Mindo-Nambillo Reserve.
 Fly through the forest canopy on ziplines, and float down the river on a tubing adventure.
-Learn about the region's biodiversity and ecotourism efforts on guided walks with local naturalists and friends, and volunteer with service projects.
+Learn about the region's biodiversity and ecotourism efforts on guided walks with local naturalists and community members, and volunteer with service projects.
 Build relationships with members of the local communities through activities and while participating in reforestation projects with local volunteers.

 • Cotopaxi